 We are championing transparency as the best way to improve sustainability in our industry.

 We now name all the mills we use at each stage of the manufacture of our designs alongside as much information we have about raw materials, dyes and inks under the 'Sourcing & Sustainability' tab of each product listing.
 We also state the standards that the products meet.

 This is gives us the best motivation to improve each step of the process, and means that you can check out that our claims are true.

 And as an unexpected benefit, our lovely local mills have told us that they have already benefitted from this publicity by gaining extra customers.

 Ethical & sustainable

 As an ethical brand, we promise to make all our fabrics, wallpapers and cushions to the highest possible environmental standards.
-We are powered by green energy, we reduce our carbon footprint wherever possible, and we use FSC-certified paper for our wallcoverings.
+Our studio is powered by green energy, and we try and keep our car use to a minumum and produce very little waste.

 Keeping it local

 The connection to manufacturing runs deep within our Yorkshire roots.
 Our founder, Charlotte, experienced first-hand the decimation of the industry when the Leeds tannery in which she worked closed down in the mid-Noughties.
 And both her husband and father-in-law once worked in the steel industry.

 To help celebrate and sustain manufacturing in the North, all our products are designed and made within 100 miles of our Leeds studio.